Skip Navigation

 This indicator also appears under School Crime and Safety.

-The percentage of students in grades 9–12 who reported carrying a weapon anywhere during the previous 30 days decreased from 17 percent in 2009 to 13 percent in 2019.
-Similarly, the percentage of students who reported carrying a weapon on school property during the previous 30 days decreased from 6 to 3 percent during the same period.
+The percentage of students in grades 9–12 who reported carrying a weapon on school property at least 1 day during the previous 30 days decreased from 5 percent in 2011 to 3 percent in 2021.
+In every survey year from 2011 to 2021, a higher percentage of male students than of female students in grades 9–12 reported that they had carried a weapon on school property during the previous 30 days.

 Select a subgroup characteristic from the drop-down menu below to view relevant text and figures.